Subject Matter

 3. Exclusion of Members’ General Terms and Conditions

-4. Use for Business Purposes Only
+4. Use for Business Purposes

-Members remain fully responsible for complying with all applicable legal obligations, including fiscal, social and economic legislation, arising from their use of the Platform.
+The paid services of the Platform are intended exclusively for business purposes and not for use by consumers.
+Members are responsible for compliance with all legal obligations, including tax, social, and economic legislation, arising from their use of the Platform.

 5. Deviations from the Terms and Conditions